 This track is for healthcare practitioners with at least one year managing all aspects of a private practice.
-It is for those with education toward a specialized field beyond a Bachelor's Degree, and who are already licensed.
+It is for those with education toward a specialized field related to their Master's Degree, and who are already licensed.

 Acceptance Policy